 I’ve started running.
 I know, I know.
-How cliché: another mom who runs!
+How cliché: another running mom!
 Stick with me though.
 I have started running, and it is changing my life.
 It is making me face realities about myself that I have kept hidden or ignored for a while.

 1) I like to let the voice of laziness win.

 When I first started training, I felt a voice inside me slowly creep up getting louder and louder: “This is uncomfortable and hard.
 Just walk.
 Even if it’s just a few minutes, take a break.”
 I found this surprising because it first showed up after only a couple minutes of running.
 As I continued to train, I noticed the voice tried to persuade me even more: “You walked so much today, take a break from your run.”
 “You had to do so much with the kids today.
 Run for like 10 minutes and then turn around.”
 I was amazed at how quickly I wanted to talk myself out of doing something that a) keeps me healthy, both physically and mentally, and b) helps me complete my goal.

 I noticed then that this voice is in my life a lot.
 “Unload the dishwasher later.
 It doesn’t need to be done right now.
 Take a break.”
 “The laundry will be there tomorrow.
 Plus you can just pull what you need out of the basket anyway.
 Do you really need to fold the clothes?”
 You get the idea.
 I like to choose, what some might call, laziness instead of completing specific tasks, like doing the dishes or laundry.
 What in reality might take me 10-15 minutes to complete, my mind likes to make me believe would be so strenuous that I must take a break NOW rather than after.